j-fu/VoronoiFVM.jl/docs/src/method.md

 The solution of the nonlinear systems of equations is performed by Newton's method combined with various direct and iterative linear solvers.
-The Jacobi matrices used in Newton's method are assembled from the constitutive functions whith the help of forward mode automatic differentiation implemented in  [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).
+The Jacobi matrices used in Newton's method are assembled from the constitutive functions with the help of forward mode automatic differentiation implemented in  [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).